Religious & Cultural Observances

-No. Under the Ontario Human Rights Code and Ryerson's Discrimination and Harassment Prevention Policy all instructors are required to accommodate religious or creed-based needs, where these are adversely impacted by a policy, practice or requirement, up to the point of undue hardship.
+No. Under the Ontario Human Rights Code and Toronto Met's Discrimination and Harassment Prevention Policy all instructors are required to accommodate religious or creed-based needs, where these are adversely impacted by a policy, practice or requirement, up to the point of undue hardship.
 Instructors cannot ignore obligations under human rights law.

 Religious, Indigenous and spiritual observances are often highly personal and subjective.
 They require that instructors accept the sincerely held beliefs of students at face value and accommodate through informal or formal procedures, provided such beliefs have a basis in a creed.
 While the Ontario Human Rights Code does not define creed, the Ontario Human Rights Commission states, in its Policy on preventing discrimination based on creed, that the following characteristics are relevant when considering if a belief system is a creed under the Code.
 A creed: